 This can prevent an otherwise unhappy family member from engaging in a costly and lengthy legal battle.

-Estate planning experts have been there, and done that.
-They’ve seen how things can go smoothly, as well as how families can become torn up with contentious battles.
+Estate planning experts have been there and done that.
+They’ve seen how things can go smoothly, as well as how families can become torn up by contentious battles.

-Here are 8 tips for avoiding unnecessary challenges arising from the division of your assets.
+Here are tips on estates, wills, and trusts for seniors and how to avoid unnecessary challenges that may arise from the division of a senior’s assets.